When you think of leaders in the Bible who do you think of?

 Romans 13 tells us that even our worldly leaders are all appointed by God.
 We think we vote for them.
 The Chinese think their leaders choose themselves.
 But Romans teaches us differently.
 God chooses leaders.
 Always.

 Our role is to recognise those leaders when God chooses them.
 The Israelites recognised that God had chosen David over Saul.
-The early church recognised that God had chosen Paul, even though he had been their enemy.
+The early church recognised that God had chosen Paulus, even though he had been their enemy.
 The Jews recognised that God had sent Moses to deliver them.
-Paul recognised the potential in Timothy and Titus, and in turn they were sent by Paul to recognise who God was appointing to be elders in the new churches of Asia Minor.
+Paulus recognised the potential in Timothy and Titus, and in turn they were sent by Paulus to recognise who God was appointing to be elders in the new churches of Asia Minor.

 Who is leading you?
 Have you recognised who they are?